1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Who will face President Trump in the 2020 election?
-Right now, 24 Democrats are in the race.
-We've already seen one candidate—Eric Swalwell—drop out, but his spot in the contest was quickly filled with a new challenger—Tom Steyer.
-As the battle continues, more candidates will drop out or fade away.
-However, before that happens, let's take a look at what all 24 of the current Democratic candidates have to say about an important campaign issue: taxes.
+Right now, 18 Democrats are in the race—including Deval Patrick, who recently joined the field.
+As the race moves forward, more candidates could jump in (Michael Bloomberg?), while others drop out or fade away.
+As we continue to watch the contest evolve, let's take a look at what all the current Democratic candidates have to say about an important campaign issue: Taxes.

 Home State: Colorado

 As part of his climate change plan, Sen. Michael Bennet is calling for tax incentives to encourage the use of zero-emission vehicles and transit programs.
 The credits could go to car manufacturers that sell zero-emission vehicles.
 He is also backing legislation that would create an investment tax credit for business and home use of energy storage technology.
 This tax break is modeled after the current investment credit for solar energy and would apply either to grid-connected energy storage systems or to residential battery systems.

 Under the senator's health-care plan, Obamacare is enhanced rather than replaced with a Medicare-for-All system.
 His plan calls for increasing the tax credit for individuals earning less than 400% of the federal poverty line.
 It also includes premium tax credits for Americans earning more than 400% of the federal poverty level who currently don't qualify for any assistance.